top of page

 He loves laughter and delights in the power of words to form images that transport us to another place or time.
-He says “stories have a remarkable ability to reach deep inside of us helping to heal our limiting beliefs and fears”.
+He says “stories are remarkable, they entertain us and also reach deep inside of us helping to heal our limiting beliefs and fears”.